-Pulled Pork is so delicious, easy to make, and inexpensive to make, as pork shoulder (pork butt) is a less costly cut of meat.
-There aren’t very many ingredients in this pulled pork recipe, and you can set it and forget it as it cooks slowly all day.
+Pulled Pork is so delicious, easy, and inexpensive to make.
+There aren't very many ingredients in this pulled pork recipe, and you can set it and forget it as it cooks slowly all day.

 The meat is so versatile.
-You can make a classic pulled pork sandwich, topped with a crunchy creamy cole slaw, and you can also use the meat to make soft tacos, omelettes, or we sometimes put a big spoonful of pulled pork on mashed potatoes.
+You can make a classic pulled pork sandwich, topped with a crunchy creamy cole slaw.
+You can also use the meat to make soft tacos, omelettes, burritos, or we sometimes put a big spoonful of pulled pork on mashed potatoes.
 So good!

-I hope you don’t wait to treat yourself, and your family, friends, partygoers, neighbors, etc. by making this wonderful pulled pork!
+I hope you don't wait to treat yourself, and your family, friends, partygoers, neighbors, etc. by making them this wonderful pork recipe!

 - Kosher Salt

-- Spice Rub Seasoning (My Rib Spice Rub is really good on this)
+- 3-5 Tbsp Spice Rub Seasoning (My Ribs Spice Rub is really good on this)

 - 2 Onions, cut in large wedges